Updated May 20, 2020

 Employee Payments and Earnings Statements (Pay Stubs)

 In addition to providing employees their paycheck, you must include an earnings statement.

 Some states require that employers provide sick leave accrual information.
 Local family leave laws may require documentation.
 In certain industries and locations, you may have to provide overtime documentation.

-Payroll Recording & Reporting
+Payroll Recording and Reporting